Owen Biddle Sr.: Patriot

 He was engaged in mercantile pursuits, and with his younger brother, Clement Biddle, signed the Non-importation Resolutions of October 25, 1765.
 He was a delegate to the Provincial Conference January 23, 1775; member of the Committee of Safety from June 30, 1775, to July 22, 1776, during which period he served as de facto Governor of Pennsylvania on July 4, 1776, again on July 8 and 10, 1776, and finally on July 16, 1776.
 Owen Biddle continued service with the newly constituted Council of Safety from July 24, 1776 to March 13, 1777.
 He became a member of the Board of War on March 13, 1777, and was a member of the Pennsylvania Constitutional Convention of July 15, 1776.

 In June, 1777, he was appointed Deputy Commissary General of Forage, with the rank of Colonel, by the Continental Congress.
 He served under his younger brother, Clement, who was the Commissary General of Forage and also a Colonel, until August 15, 1780.
 He and his brother labored for three years to obtain provisions for the Continental Army's horses, mules and other draft animals, while struggling to obtain funds, working with unreliable subordinates, and many unresponsive farmers.

 Astronomy and science

 He was an early and active member of the American Philosophical Society, one of its curators from 1769 to 1772, and secretary from 1773 to 1782, when he became one of the councilors, continuing as such until his death.
 In 1782, he was elected a Fellow of the American Academy of Arts and Sciences.
 He was one of the committee of thirteen appointed by the Society to observe the transit of Venus on June 3, 1769.
-These observations were made with eminent success by three members of the Committee, David Rittenhouse being stationed at Norristown, Dr. Ewins at Philadelphia, and Owen Biddle at Cape Henlopen, Delaware.
+These observations were made with eminent success by three members of the Committee, David Rittenhouse being stationed at Norristown, Dr. John Ewing at Philadelphia, and Owen Biddle at Cape Henlopen, Delaware.